 9 Benefits of Pumpkin for Pets

-Pumpkin is very popular in human recipes but what about dogs and cats?
-Pumpkin can be great for dogs and cats as well and has several health benefits.
+Pumpkin is very popular in human recipes, but what about dogs and cats?
+Pumpkin can be great for dogs and cats as well - and, as with humans, has several health benefits.

 What kind of fruit weighs between 1 and 1,000 pounds, has a centuries-long world history, and is more useful today than ever?
 The magnificent pumpkin, of course!